Pouschel/Eleu/README.md

 repeat(5) { print("Hello Eleu"); }
 ```

-* a lot of basic native function for math and string manipulation
+* a lot of basic native functions for math and string manipulation